Get Involved & Learn More

 The Garden Club of America offers a wide range of excellent scholarships, fellowships, and internships for undergraduate and graduate students.
 The fellowships range from urban forestry and ecological restoration to medicinal botany and garden history and design.
 Scholarships include a variety of study topics throughout the year.
 For more information and application deadlines click here.

-Goucher College Innovation Grants
+Goucher College Green Fund

 A central storehouse for information on more than 1,000 grant programs from 26 federal agencies, providing access to about $500 billion in annual awards.